DavidDeSimone/OpenCloudSaves/README.md

 # Open Cloud Saves
-Open Cloud Saves is an open source application for managing your saves games across Windows, MacOs, and Linux (including SteamOS).
-Open Cloud Saves is available for use offically as a “beta”.
+Open Cloud Saves is an open source application for managing your saves games across Windows, MacOS, and Linux (including SteamOS).
+Open Cloud Saves is available for use officially as a “beta”.
 As a beta test, we recommend that you manually make a backup of your save data before usage.
 Until Open Cloud Save is more battle tested, we will issue a warning for users to use caution with “critical, beloved” save data.

-Open Cloud Save gives an advantage over exisiting cloud solutions:
+Open Cloud Save gives an advantage over existing cloud solutions:

 1. Allows cloud saves for games without developer support
 2. Allows for the exclusion of certain files or filetypes.
 This can prevent games syncing graphical settings in addition to syncing save data.